hakanonymos/coinhive-chrome-mozilla/README.md

 # coinhive-chrome-mozilla
-keylogger + cryptojacking extension chrome and mozilla ,baisic malware browser,  Keylogger capture credential,IP ,and send inormations to a server web mining monero with coinhive, you need just a key with coinhive
+keylogger + cryptojacking extension chrome and mozilla ,basic malware browser,  Keylogger capture credential,IP ,and send inormations to a server web mining monero with coinhive, you need just a key with coinhive

 demo video YOUTUB